jugglingdev/shopping-list-app/README.md

   this.editMode = params['id'] != null;
 ```

 I liked seeing how using routing cleaned up the code by simplifying the syntax.
-Even using the `routerLinkActive` attribute kept adding the `active` class easy and straightforward for active links.
+Even using the `routerLinkActive` attribute made it simple to add the `active` class for active links.

 ### Phase 6: Observables

 In this phase, I replaced the `EventEmitters` with `Subject`.
 This meant also changing the `emit` methods to `next` and storing the `Subscription` as a property.
-Then, I implements `OnDestroy` to unsubscribe the observers to prevent memory leaks or unexpected side effects.
+Then, I implemented `OnDestroy` to unsubscribe the observers to prevent memory leaks or unexpected side effects.

 ### Phase 7: Forms